Two-body problem in general relativity: Post-Newtonian expansion

 In the Schwarzschild solution, it is assumed that the larger mass M is stationary and it alone determines the gravitational field (i.e., the geometry of space-time) and, hence, the lesser mass m follows a geodesic path through that fixed space-time.
 This is a reasonable approximation for photons and the orbit of Mercury, which is roughly 6 million times lighter than the Sun.
 However, it is inadequate for binary stars, in which the masses may be of similar magnitude.

 The metric for the case of two comparable masses cannot be solved in closed form and therefore one has to resort to approximation techniques such as the post-Newtonian approximation or numerical approximations.
 In passing, we mention one particular exception in lower dimensions (see R = T model for details).
 In (1+1) dimensions, i.e. a space made of one spatial dimension and one time dimension, the metric for two bodies of equal masses can be solved analytically in terms of the Lambert W function.
 However, the gravitational energy between the two bodies is exchanged via dilatons rather than gravitons which require three-space in which to propagate.

 The post-Newtonian expansion is a calculational method that provides a series of ever more accurate solutions to a given problem.
 The method is iterative; an initial solution for particle motions is used to calculate the gravitational fields; from these derived fields, new particle motions can be calculated, from which even more accurate estimates of the fields can be computed, and so on.
 This approach is called "post-Newtonian" because the Newtonian solution for the particle orbits is often used as the initial solution.

 The theory can be divided into two parts: first one finds the two-body effective potential that captures the GR corrections to the Newtonian potential.
 Secondly, one should solve the resulting equations of motion.

-When this method is applied to the two-body problem without restriction on their masses, the result is remarkably simple.
-To the lowest order, the relative motion of the two particles is equivalent to the motion of an infinitesimal particle in the field of their combined masses.
-In other words, the Schwarzschild solution can be applied, provided that the M + m is used in place of M in the formulae for the Schwarzschild radius rs and the precession angle per revolution δφ.